 Government-speak, that enemy of plain English, is a language that has annoyed Americans since the days of King George III.
 It turns out that among those peeved are our nation’s spies.
 In these excerpts from a declassified 1982 CIA internal newsletter, an unidentified analyst for the agency mocks Washington’s love affair with worn-out jargon and confounding double-talk.
 To add even more bite to his or her sarcasm, the author included drawings of imaginary beasts to represent the “strange fauna” of these “specimen samples of clichés and misused or overused word combinations that CIA editors have encountered frequently over the years.”
-(Want to get a better inside look at the CIA?
-Here are jokes from them.
-Who knew they had a sense of humor?)

 The overwhelming majority is the best known of a species of draft animal used by many analysts to carry the burden of their argument and analysis.
 Garrulous and with an opinion on just about everything, overwhelming majorities are frequently cited by polling organizations to support their conclusions.
 “Overwhelming majorities” have to be present when it comes to impeachments, too.
 Overwhelming majorities seldom respond that they “have no opinion” or “don’t know.”
 (These are 9 things you never knew about the Secret Service.)

 Nature’s born troubleshooters are moody and shy.
 They wander off when times are good because governments and officials tend to ignore them; when times are bad, officials are dismayed to discover that they don’t have any.
 Some suspect that viable alternatives may be related to problems because problems occasionally suggest viable alternatives.
 (Learn about these secrets the FBI doesn’t want you to know.)